Building an Explain Like I'm 5 Skill for Claude

 Asking about running evals locally

-The initial script ran the prompts and saved raw outputs, but didn’t include pass/fail grading.
-I asked which part shows whether a test passed or failed, and Claude explained that grading was done manually during the eval session.
-It offered to add an auto-grader using claude -p to evaluate each output against the assertions.
+The first version of the script ran the prompts and saved outputs, but didn’t include pass/fail grading.
+I asked about that, and it turned out grading had been done manually during the eval session.
+I had Claude add an auto-grader that uses claude -p to evaluate each output against the assertions.

 Adding auto-grading to the eval script

-The updated eval script now auto-grades every output against 4 assertions per test using claude -p, prints pass/fail per assertion with evidence, shows a pass rate summary comparing skill vs baseline, and saves grading.txt and summary.txt per iteration.
+The updated script auto-grades every output against 4 assertions per test, prints pass/fail per assertion with evidence, shows a pass rate summary comparing skill vs baseline, and saves grading.txt and summary.txt per iteration.
 There’s also a --grade-only flag to re-grade existing outputs without re-running tests.

 Eval script with auto-grading complete

 When I ran the eval, the auto-grader produced slightly different results from the manual grading — the skill scored 10/12 (83.3%) versus the baseline at 5/12 (41.6%), a +41.7% delta.
 The auto-grader was stricter on some assertions (caught the manager test going over 500 words) and more lenient on others (gave the phone book analogy a pass on jargon).
-That’s expected since each grading call is an independent LLM judgment.
+That’s expected — each grading call is an independent LLM judgment, so there’s some variance.

 Eval results with pass rates